Federated learning: Technical

-Variations
+Governance

+Governance considerations may also limit the applicability of federated learning, in particular when applied in cross-organisational settings.
+Most federated learning frameworks rely on a central coordinating server, which introduces questions regarding infrastructure control, model ownership, and decision-making authority among collaborators.
+In multi-party deployments, especially those spanning competitive or collaborative data markets, the absence of agreed-upon governance structures can create uncertainty about responsibilities for validating model updates, auditing system behaviour, and managing security incidents.
+These organisational issues may deter participants from contributing to shared models and can complicate regulatory compliance, thereby constraining adoption.

+Stylised visualisation of model accuracy versus contributors.

+A further governance-related issue concerns the distribution of value among participants as multi-party federated learning systems scale.
+As more clients contribute to training, model accuracy may approach a performance threshold, after which additional contributions yield diminishing marginal utility.
+This dynamic can create tensions within collaborative arrangements, as early participants may perceive later contributions as offering reduced value while still benefiting from the shared model.
+Such asymmetries may affect incentives to join or remain in a consortium and complicate the design of fair participation, ownership, or reward structures.
+Establishing transparent rules for contribution assessment and benefit allocation is therefore an important organisational challenge and represents a direction for future research.

+Algorithms

 A number of different algorithms for federated optimization have been proposed.

 Federated stochastic gradient descent (FedSGD)

-Stochastic gradient descent is an approach used in deep learning, where gradients are computed on a random subset of the total dataset and then used to make one step of the gradient descent..
+Stochastic gradient descent is an approach used in deep learning, where gradients are computed on a random subset of the total dataset and then used to make one step of the gradient descent.

 Federated stochastic gradient descent is the analog of this algorithm to the federated setting, but uses a random subset of the nodes, each node using all its data.
 The server averages the gradients in proportion to the number of training data on each node, and uses the average to make a gradient descent step.

+Similarity weighted aggregation (SimAgg)

+Similarity Weighted Aggregation (SimAgg) is an adaptive federated learning aggregation method in which client model parameters are weighted according to their similarity to the average model parameters.
+It was introduced for federated brain tumor segmentation.

+SimAgg achieved first place in Task 1 of the 2021 Federated Tumor Segmentation (FeTS) Challenge.

+FeTS was the first international challenge on federated learning.

 Federated averaging (FedAvg)

 Federated averaging (FedAvg) is a generalization of FedSGD which allows nodes to do more than one batch update on local data and exchange updated weights rather than gradients.
 This reduces communication and is equivalent to averaging the weights if all nodes start with the same weights.
 It does not seem to hurt the resulting averaged model's performance compared to FedSGD.
 FedAvg variations have been proposed based on adaptive optimizers such as ADAM and AdaGrad, and tend to outperform FedAvg.